Blog Posts in 2017

 • June is Men's Health Month

 The purpose of Men’s Health Week is to raise awareness of preventable health problems and encourage early detection and treatment among men and boys.
 CBHA regularly promotes activities and competitions that encourage staff to get out and be active.
 These events might be hiking on the weekend, baseball, soccer, and basketball to name just a few.
-Meet Abdiaz Valdez, Felipe Esparza, Guillermo ...
+Meet Abdiaz Valdez, Felipe Esparza, Guillermo Garza ...

 • Osteoporosis Awareness Month